Calcium-Score Screening Heart Scan

-Because there are certain forms of coronary disease – such as "soft plaque" atherosclerosis – that escape detection during this CT scan, it is important to remember that this test is not absolute in predicting your risk for a life-threatening event, such as a heart attack.
+Note: Because there are certain forms of coronary disease -- such as "soft plaque" atherosclerosis – that escape detection during this CT scan, it is important to remember that this test is not absolute in predicting your risk for a life-threatening event, such as a heart attack

 - CT scanners use x-rays.
-For your safety, the amount of radiation exposure is kept to a minimum.
-Because x-rays can harm a developing fetus, however, this procedure is not recommended if you are pregnant.
+The radiation exposure is low and no contrast dye is used.
+However, this procedure is not recommended if you are pregnant.

 - You will lie on a special scanning table.